fpcorso/data-blog/content/2024-02-16-stop-words.md

  ('analysis', 33)]
 ```

-Notice how the list that spacy uses keeps the word `use` so it appears in our list when it did not when using NLTK.
+Notice how the list that spaCy uses keeps the word `use` so it appears in our list when it did not when using NLTK.

 ### scikit-learn

 While [scikit-learn](https://scikit-learn.org/) isn't the go to for natural language processing and text analysis, we can achieve our goal using its `CountVectorizer`.
-This will provide us our words and their frequencies in the scikit way of index and feature names which we can then zip up and sort.
+CountVectorizer will provide us with our words and their frequencies in the scikit way of indexing and feature names, which we can then zip up and sort.

 ```python
 from sklearn.feature_extraction.text import CountVectorizer